Scope of Practice

 At the moment in time when licensure was a possibility (after completing my hours), I decided for personal reasons to move to Germany.
 I ended up staying for a longer period of time, and this is when things got interesting!

 Moving outside of the United States made it impossible to submit my accrued hours and apply for licensure, as physical residence within the licensing state is required.
 There is also a time window for counting of those accrued hours, and by staying outside of the United States for too long (I ended up staying for 6 years), I missed the window of time.
 I worked in a private practice in Berlin working with ex-pats, receiving supervision from another ex-pat therapist who had been licensed in the United States, for about 2 years.
-I eventually began to work as a coach in a Berlin tech company, where it was my full time positition to meet with employees and teams, coaching principles of psychological safety and creative work psychology.
+I eventually began to work as a coach in a Berlin tech company, where it was my full time position to meet with employees and teams, coaching principles of psychological safety and creative work psychology.

 When I returned to working in the United States in 2015, I was required to start over in the accrual of hours, if I wanted to work in the field of mental health.
 I re-registered in the state of California in 2016, and worked for one year again as an AMFT potentially working towards licensure.
 I then moved, for personal reasons, to Portland, OR, which has a somewhat different state and licensure journey, which again complicated the path.
 For the years I lived in Portland, I worked solely in non-clinical contexts, providing coaching, teaching, and group facilitation, and my California registration expired.

 I have continued a practice offering work coaching services throughout this time, through my workplace coaching practice, Creative Work Ecosystems (hollymaehaddock.com).
 I also offer private coaching sessions through LionSong, for a different type of client.
-When I offer sessions through LionSong Process, I am offering private coaching of the use of Expressive Arts therapeutic practices and principles for self-healing, creativity, and spirituality, through facilition of Expressive Arts Therapy experiences.
+When I offer sessions through LionSong Process, I am offering private coaching of the use of Expressive Arts therapeutic practices and principles for self-healing, creativity, and spirituality, through facilitation of Expressive Arts Therapy experiences.